 Jetstar Voted Worst in The World

-CHOICE recently published results of their customer satisfaction survey in collaboration with Euroconsumers and Consumers International, ranking the world's airlines.
+In 2017, CHOICE published results of their customer satisfaction survey in collaboration with various international customer advocacy groups including Euroconsumers and Consumers International, ranking the world's airlines.
 Qantas-owned Jetstar ranked "dead-last", and "trailed in almost all categories, often scoring among the worst for flight delays, plane space and comfort, and its onboard staff."
 They received an overall rating of just 1 out of 5 stars.